codeweavers/fed-graduate-role/README.md

 ### Revise CRUD principles

 ### Start experimenting with PokéAPi
 - Spend more time researching Angular - should I be using React?
-If so, why? `npm start`...
+If so, why? `npm start`... (see 'Deeper-dive' below) ✅
 - Try out GET request in Postman - check all is working as expected ✅ (Not quite as expected: can display default 20 or change to 50 Pokémon (https://pokeapi.co/api/v2/pokemon/, https://pokeapi.co/api/v2/pokemon?offset=50&limit=50) but this endpoint doesn't seem to be working: https://pokeapi.co/api/v2/pokemon/{id or name})
 - Continue Bootstrap building tutorial (using appropriate chapters: not all is applicable for MVP)